 ABS material Properties

-The acrylonitrile in ABS provides chemical and thermal stability, while the butadiene adds toughness and strength.
+The acrylonitrile in ABS plastic provides chemical and thermal stability, while the butadiene adds toughness and strength.
 The styrene gives the finished polymer a nice, glossy finish.
 ABS has a low melting point, which enables its easy use in the injection moulding process and 3D printing.
 It also has high tensile strength and is very resistant to physical impacts and chemical corrosion, which allow the finished plastic to withstand heavy use and adverse environmental conditions.

 ABS can be easily moulded, sanded and shaped, while its glossy surface finish is highly compatible with a wider range of paints and glues.
 ABS plastics takes colour easily, allowing finished products to be dyed in exact shades to meet precise project specifications.